Andre Debrie Interview 35mm Cine Camera

 Debrie Interview, c.
 1918

-The Interview first appeared in 1918.
-It was a simplified Parvo apparatus with an exterior wood body.
-It contains two coaxial 120 meter magazines and weighs only 7 kg.
-Various models or variations were eventually produced including;
+The Interview first appeared in 1918 as a simplified Parvo apparatus with an exterior wood body.
+It contained two coaxial 120-meter magazines and weighed only 7 kg.
+Various models and variations were eventually produced, including:

 “Interview” #38 name plate.
 Courtesy of Mark Pollio

-The shutter mechanism is mounted inside the front lid.
-It is mounted via a small bracket on the top and a latch on the bottom.
-The latch has an external knob on the face of the camera to remove the shutter mechanism.
-The lens is fixed in a special mount that allows for focusing via a rod that is contained in a slot on the top of the camera body.
+The shutter mechanism is mounted inside the front lid via a small bracket on the top and a latch on the bottom.
+The latch has an external knob on the face of the camera for removing the shutter mechanism.
+The lens is fixed in a special mount that allows for focusing via a rod contained in a slot on the top of the camera body.
 In front of the slot is a rotating brass rod with the focus scale.

-Above the lens, another knob opens the camera front and on each side of the body are the doors that can only be opened when the front is lifted.
+Above the lens, another knob opens the camera front.
+On each side of the body are doors that can only be opened when the front is lifted.
 The door on the right has a hole for the hand crank shaft.
 On the left side, the optical finder is hinged to lay flush with the body when not in use.

-On the rear of the body there are 5 features:
+On the rear of the body there are five features:

-• Footage meter with two dials, one for frames and the outer dial is in meters for film used
+Footage meter with two dials—one for frames and the outer dial measuring film used in meters

-• The small brass lever with brass ring is the film punch
+A small brass lever with brass ring serving as the film punch

-This version is exactly the same, except that on the lens port, there is a special collar which allows you to attach various accessories such as a lens hood or an iris for faders, etc.
+This version is identical to Type A, except the lens port features a special collar allowing attachment of various accessories such as a lens hood or an iris for faders.

-This model has the “Professional” front which includes a bayonet lens mount for rapid lens changes, focusing and iris diaphragm, capstan collar and attachment system.
+This model features the "Professional" front, which includes a bayonet lens mount for rapid lens changes, focusing and iris diaphragm, capstan collar, and attachment system.

-with “Professional” front, friction allowing reverse gear and motor for turning the crank.
+Features the "Professional" front, friction allowing reverse gear, and a motor for turning the crank.

 Type E

-with “Professional” front end, friction allowing reverse, motor for the crank, window presser and roller claw presser, added a “Parvo” speedometer and mounting points for the motor.
-Type F is mainly used when shooting on a tripod.
+Features the "Professional" front end, friction allowing reverse, motor for the crank, window presser and roller claw presser, added "Parvo" speedometer, and mounting points for the motor.
+Type F was primarily used when shooting on a tripod.

 Interview with optional Iris Fader attachment